 What Type of Loan Does a Church Need?

 A church loan is technically a commercial loan.
 Therefore, your church will be evaluated much like a business when a lender considers it.
 That’s why it is important to have your church’s financial information up to date when applying for a loan.

 When applying for a church loan, you will need to have some specific information available for the lender.
 While each lender may have specific requirements, most lenders will be looking for the following information regarding your church.

 1).
 Three Years of Financial Statements

 A lender will want to look at the last three years of your church’s financial statements.
 This will include a balance sheet and income statement for each year.
 If your church is working with an accountant, then you should have no issues providing this information to the lender.
-If you are not working with an accountant and want to create the financial statements but don’t know how, contact Griffin Capital Funding to receive free forms to help you create the financial statements.
+If you are not working with an accountant and want to create the financial statements but don’t know how, contact Griffin Church Loans to receive free forms to help you create the financial statements.

 2).
 Total Membership of the Church